ChrisSulz/StrapiManual/README.md

 # StrapiManual

-Generating a user manual for Strapi CMS using Cypress as part of an elaborated Bachelor's thesis.
+Generating a user manual for Strapi CMS using Cypress and mocha custom reporter as part of an elaborated Bachelor's thesis.